diskin-lab-chop/AutoGVP/README.md

 * __Resolve gene annotations and produce final output files__ (`04-filter_gene_annoations.R`)

-  1. Read in parsed vcf file, and select single VEP annotation based on `PICK` column (`PICK == 1`).
+  1. Read in parsed VCF file, and select single VEP annotation based on `PICK` column (`PICK == 1`).
   See R script for criteria used to select pick transcripts.
   2. Merge gene annotation with AutoGVP results
   3. Select columns to retain in final output, and save full and abridged output files